 I had no choice to let it all go and attempt to rejoin life…but it was too late.

+The reasons don’t matter anymore because it got to the point where I consciously knew I was ruining my own life, fighting a war that no one cared about.
 I can only see who is staring back at me through in the reflection of my life.
 The only person I see is me.

 Failure takes its pound of flesh, and the piece of who you once were, rips until the scar tissue from around your heart has grown a new layer… till your old wounds are reinforced by your own mortality.

 I was forced to look at the story I told myself over and over again until I could see the finality of what I was reflecting.